 Immediate Actions:

 1. Audit your messaging against the four psychological segments.
-Most brands accidentally target only the Status-Driven Majority, missing 50% of the market
+Most brands accidentally target only the Status Seekers, missing 50% of the market

 2. Map your features to motivational drivers rather than just demographic groups